Screaming Trees: Related projects

 Mark Lanegan released a solo album in May 2001 entitled Field Songs.
 Also in that year, he became a member of the alternative rock group Queens of the Stone Age with Homme.
 Lanegan recorded two albums as one of the group's three vocalists before leaving the group in late 2005.
 His sixth solo album Bubblegum was released in 2004 and became his best-selling album and his first solo album to chart.
 He went on to work with Greg Dulli in the Gutter Twins and the Twilight Singers.
 Lanegan also received critical acclaim for his albums with Isobel Campbell, one of which, Ballad of the Broken Seas, was nominated for the 2006 Mercury Music Prize.

-Gary Lee Conner started the bands The Purple Outside and Microdot Gnome as the vocalist.
+Gary Lee Conner started the bands the Purple Outside and Microdot Gnome as the vocalist.
 He has also done session work with other musicians.
 In 1999, he released the single "Grasshopper's Daydream/Behind the Smile" on Sub Pop, which featured his former bandmates Homme and Pickerel along with his brother Van as producer.
 Gary Lee later released four solo albums between 2016 and 2021.

 Initially, Van Conner turned his efforts to his side-project Gardener with Aaron Stauffer (formerly of Seaweed, and later VALIS).
 In 2001, he contributed to Lanegan's album Field Songs.
 Van has produced and contributed to several other projects over the years, including Kitty Kitty, VALIS, Gardener, and Gary Lee's Sub Pop single "Grasshopper's Daydream/Behind the Smile".
 Van's band VALIS released several recordings between 2002 and 2012.

 Barrett Martin became a touring member for several bands after the breakup of Screaming Trees, including Stone Temple Pilots and R.E.M., and has released two solo albums with limited success.
 He later contributed to Lanegan's solo album I'll Take Care of You and the album Rated R by Queens of the Stone Age.
 He later became the drummer for Tuatara and also the drummer/vocalist in The Minus 5.
 Martin contributed playing drums on two albums by Nando Reis, a Brazilian musician: Para Quando O Arco Irís Encontrar O Pote de Ouro (2000) together with Peter Buck from R.E.M., and A Letra A (2003).
+In 2019, Martin formed the supergroup Silverlites (featuring Peter Buck, Rich Robinson, and Joseph Arthur) and released their self-titled debut in 2024.

 Almost immediately after departing from Screaming Trees in 1991, Mark Pickerel formed the band Truly alongside Robert Roth, original Soundgarden bassist Hiro Yamamoto, and Chris Quinn.
 Truly released their debut EP Heart and Lungs in 1991, followed by Quinn's departure shortly after.
-The band stayed as a trio and they released two albums on the major label Capitol Records followed by a hiatus in 1998.
+The band stayed as a trio and they released two full-length albums plus a compilation, followed by a hiatus in 1998.
 Pickerel also played drums on three of Lanegan's solo albums throughout the 1990s.
 Pickerel released his debut solo album in 2006, Snake in the Radio.
 He eventually followed it up with three additional solo albums.